-This month is the year mark of me switching to a vegan diet.
-After 42 years of being an omnivore, staying vegan definitely tested my resolved, more brutally during outings.
-Didn’t have to think what I had to eat before; but now, I come to a realization that though there are places that cater to my diet, my city, in general, is not yet there with vegan options.
+This month is the year mark of my personal vegan journey.
+After 42 years of being an omnivore, I have managed to stay on a plant-based diet.
+While staying vegan definitely tested my resolved, even more challenging during outings, I made it!
+I didn’t have to think about what I had to eat before; but now, I come to a realization that though there are places that cater to my diet, my city, in general, is not yet there with vegan options.
 (Especially when the price is involved.)
-I make do, of course, and celebrate the places that do cater to my diet too.
+I make do, of course, and celebrate the places that do, of which I post on my Insta. (unsponsored)

-I don’t need restaurants to be 100% vegan, I just need options when I eat there.
-The rest of my family is not vegan.
+Realistically, I don’t need restaurants to be 100% vegan, I just need options when I eat there with my fam and friends.
+The rest of my family does not follow a plant-based diet.
 I would just like to sit down for a meal at a place that caters to all our diets.
-While it would make my life easier to have my entire family vegan; I am not consciously wicked.
+While it would make my life easier to have my entire family vegan; I am realistic and understanding of personal preferences.
 It has to be a personal decision for each and everyone, just as it was for me.

 I turned vegan not for the animals; although, it had a positive impact on animals nonetheless.
 I switched for health reasons, impacted by the documentary What The Health I watched on Netflix.
 Simply, I wanted to be healthier and wanted to see if it’s a doable lifestyle for me.
 Honestly though, am I healthier now that I’m vegan?
 I would like to think so.

 Here’s what I learned in the year I’ve been vegan:

 I initially started with a 14-day challenge.

 - I was curious and wanted to see if it was a doable lifestyle change for me.
 Figured 2 weeks was a good amount of time to test it out.